RoboJackets/igvc-software/documents/design/AddNoiseToSimulation.md

 ## Proposed Solution

-I am going to simulate noise via random Gaussian noises (random normal distribution)
+I am going to simulate noise for the x and y position of the robot via random Gaussian noises (random normal distribution) in the ground_truth node.

 - Add Gaussian distribution randomizer
 - Use randomizer to add noise to pose.position.x and pose.position.y